SeaMonster-Studios/rescript-index/README.md

 yarn make use-previous
 ```

-This will install dependencies and generate the following files with everything configured for publishing and usage within this monorepo:
+This will install dependencies and generate the following files with everything configured for deploying and usage within this monorepo:
 - bsconfig.json
 - package.json
 - README.md
 - [ROOT_FILE].res

-## Developing and Publishing Packages
+## Developing and Deploying Packages

 Run the following scripts within the directory of the package you are developing:

 - Build & watch: `yarn dev`
 - Clean: `yarn clean`
 - Build: `yarn build`
-- Publishing:
+- Deploying:

   1. Sign into npm in your terminal with `npm login`
   2. Run `yarn deploy` and make version bump selection.